sammyd/iOS8-day-by-day-book/manuscript/21-alerts-and-popovers.md

 Presenting new views and view controllers to users on iOS has evolved a lot since the original iPhoneOS.
-This has resulted in a pretty inconsistent state in iOS7 - with some presentation methods being device restrictive, and others creating views in second UIWindow objects.
+This has resulted in a pretty inconsistent state in iOS 7 - with some presentation methods being device restrictive, and others creating views in second UIWindow objects.

-iOS8 introduces the concept of a presentation controller, in the form of `UIPresentationController`.
+iOS 8 introduces the concept of a presentation controller, in the form of `UIPresentationController`.
 This is used to control the process of presenting new view controllers in every scenario.
 This means that the way you use alerts, popovers and action sheets has changed, to make a much more coherent and self-